Who Owns the Cook Islands? The Political Status of the Cook Islands© CookIslandsPocketGuide.com

 The Cook Islands is a country in free association within the Realm of New Zealand, but what exactly does that mean?

-Additionally, being in free association within the Realm of New Zealand means that the Cook Islands’ nationals are automatically given New Zealand citizenship and share New Zealand’s head of state, Queen Elizabeth II.
+Additionally, being part of the Realm of New Zealand means that Cook Islands nationals are automatically granted New Zealand citizenship and share New Zealand’s head of state, Queen Elizabeth II.

 The Cook Islands has been operating as a self-governing state in free association with New Zealand since 4 August 1965.